BuomYian/alx-backend-python/python-generators-0x00/README.md

 - Implement data insertion with duplicate prevention
 - Work with CSV file parsing and data validation
 - Practice using Python generators and database operations
+- Understand generator functions and the `yield` keyword for memory-efficient data streaming
+- Implement batch processing for large datasets

 ## Features